Metaray/WorldLayers/README.md

                             (specified in --normbase)
-        total               Fraction per block of a layer chunk               Mean count per layer of a chunk --normbase NORMBASE     Blockstate name for relative normalization (used with --norm base)
+        total               Fraction per block of a layer chunk               Mean count per layer of a chunk --normbase NORMBASE     Blockstate name (or names separated with "+") for relative normalization (used with --norm base)
     --solids                Display graph for total non-air blocks --cumulative            Display as a cumulative graph
     --layers LAYERS         Vertical range to display (default is full range)